GenesisEducationKyiv/software-engineering-school-5-0-mykyyta/docs/sdd.md

 ## 8. Limitations / TODO

-- No UI besides the static `subscribe.html`
 - No retries for failed email sends
-- Weather data may be mocked
 - Old or unconfirmed subscriptions not automatically removed

 ---